-A hemorrhoid can be quite uncomfortable for the animal in question, so it is best to identify the problem early on so that it does not become more painful as time goes on.
-You will be able to recognize the presence of hemorrhoids if the dog is displaying signs such as bleeding from the rectum, pain or discomfort when attempting to sit, or if the animal is trying to stop minor irritation such as itching by dragging its rear across the ground.
+Hemorrhoids can be quite uncomfortable for the animal in question, so it is best to identify the problem early on so that it does not become more painful as time goes on.
+You will be able to recognize the presence of hemorrhoids if your dog is displaying signs such as bleeding from the rectum, pain or discomfort when attempting to sit, or if your pooch is trying to stop minor irritation such as itching by dragging their rear across the ground.
 The hemorrhoids themselves will sometimes be visible outside of the anus, having an inflamed, dark purple or reddish hue when viewed under natural light.
 Severe cases of the problem can also lead to visible bleeding of varying degrees.
 In dogs, the condition is often caused by irritation of the bowel and intestine, causing increased blood flow to the area resulting in the over-enlargement of some blood vessels in the wall of the anus.
 These blood vessels are, in turn, either pushed out of the sphincter by muscle contractions or dragged out by fecal matter being passed out of the dog.
-In order to diagnose hemorrhoids, a vet will usually only need to complete a physical examination of the dog, though further testing may be needed in order to determine the root cause of the issue.
+In order to diagnose hemorrhoids, a vet will usually only need to complete a physical examination of your dog, though further testing may be needed in order to determine the root cause of the issue.

 How Do I Treat My Dog's Hemorrhoids?

-During the recovery period, it may be necessary for the dog to wear a protective collar in order to prevent it from biting at the hemorrhoids and further aggravating them.
-Measures should also be taken to prevent them from dragging their bottom across the floor in a bid to sooth the irritation, as this too can cause problems.
-For direct advice from our in-house vets and to hear testimony from dog owners who have dealt with the condition themselves, consult our condition guides .
+During the recovery period, it may be necessary for your furry companion to wear a protective collar in order to prevent them from biting at the hemorrhoids and further aggravating them.
+Measures should also be taken to prevent them from dragging their bottom across the floor in a bid to soothe the irritation, as this too can cause problems.

 How Are Hemorrhoids Similar In Dogs and Humans?